Be sure when setting the carton down not to damage corners by placing it gently on the floor. For heavy cartons, use two people to lift.

-- Try to avoid the use of a knife when opening cartons.
-Although manufacturers will use foam etc to protect the goods, there is a high possibility of damaging surfaces or upholstery if the knife penetrates beyond the cardboard outer carton.
+Try to avoid the use of a knife when opening cartons.
+Although manufacturers will use foam and other materials to protect the products, there is a high possibility of damaging surfaces or upholstery if the knife penetrates beyond the cardboard outer carton.

 - Before beginning the assembly process, use the assembly instruction manual to take an inventory of all items in the carton.